prateek1verma/genedrive/README.md

 # About

-This repository hosts the codes of the synthetic gene drive project in collaboration with R. Guy Reeves and spearheaded by Prateek Verma
+This repository hosts the codes of the synthetic gene drive project in collaboration with R. Guy Reeves and spearheaded by Prateek Verma.

+The model is part of the R&D project “Risk assessment of synthetic gene-drive applications” (FKZ 3518 84 0500) commissioned by the Federal Agency for Nature Conservation (BfN) with funds from the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
+The work also has been supported by funds of the Max Planck Society.
 ***

 The project contains the codes pertianing to various figures in the submitted paper in the directory